LogicTronixInc/KR260-DPU-TRD-Vitis-AI-3.0/README.md

 For any questions or queries, please write us at: info@logictronix.com

 ### LogicTronix is AMD-Xilinx Design Service Partner for FPGA Design & ML Acceleration!

+**Note: This repo is not mean to include production grade resource , so for any real world solution and production grade contact us!***